Take part in important research projects

 Griffith is one of Australia's leading research universities.
 Our staff and students undertake research projects to better understand the world, improve people's lives and make a societal impact.

-Each month, we publish a list of research projects or surveys and ask our staff, student and alumni community to participate.
+Each month, we publish a list of open research projects or surveys and ask our staff, student and alumni community to participate.

 Current research projects